Taoism

 early 13th century.

 Taoism is a traditional Chinese form of thought and religion.
-It is based on several central notions, cults, and practices, but has never subject to systematization as a whole.
-While it integrates many elements from other Chinese traditions—philosophical schools, popular religion, and self-cultivation practices, to mention only the main examples—it frequently emphasizes its distinction from them.
-These basic features underlie different formulations of doctrinal notions, and a large variety of practices ranging from self-cultivation to communal rituals.
+It is based on several central views, cults, and practices but has never been subject to systematization as a whole.
+It integrates many elements from other Chinese traditions — philosophical schools, popular religion, and self-cultivation practices — but frequently emphasizes its distinction from them.
+These basic features underlie different formulations of doctrines and a large variety of practices, ranging from self-cultivation to communal rituals.

 The Dao